icecave/duct/README.md

 [![Build Status]](http://travis-ci.org/IcecaveStudios/duct)
 [![Test Coverage]](http://icecave.com.au/duct/artifacts/tests/coverage)

-**Duct** is a PHP library for parsing continuous streams of JSON values.
+**Duct** is a PHP library for incrementally parsing continuous streams of JSON values.

+**Duct** is designed to parse sequential JSON values from data streams, without framing or demarcation outside of the JSON specification.

+Please note that **Duct** does not current provide an evented (SAX-like) JSON parser, though there are plans to introduce such functionality in the future.

 * Install via [Composer](http://getcomposer.org) package [icecave/duct](https://packagist.org/packages/icecave/duct)
 * Read the [API documentation](http://icecavestudios.github.io/duct/artifacts/documentation/api/)